geodeepak/Seismolive/What's-New-in-ObsPy-1.0.md

 sac.write(filename, byteorder='big')
 ```

-**Flexible reference time and relative time header handling**

-The reference time in a SAC file is stored in the headers `nzyear`, `nzjday`, `nzhour`, `nzmin`, `nzsec`, and `nzmsec`.
-In `SACTrace`, these times are accessible directly as attributes or through the `SACTrace.reftime` attribute (property), which is a `UTCDateTime` instance.
+The new `SACTrace` class also has more flexible reference time and relative time header handling.
+In `SACTrace`, the SAC reference time (a combination of `nzyear`, `nzjday`, `nzhour`, `nzmin`, `nzsec`, and `nzmsec`) can be accessed and manipulated through the `SACTrace.reftime` attribute (property), which is a `UTCDateTime` instance.
 The reference time (or any of the relative time headers) can be modified by adding/subtracting seconds, or by setting it to a new `UTCDateTime` instance entirely.
-Additionally, any changes to `reftime` will trigger corresponding changes in the relative time headers `a, e, f, t0-t9` such that they stay correctly referenced in absolute time.
+Any changes to `reftime` will be reflected in the "nz" time headers, and will trigger corresponding changes in the relative time headers `a, e, f, t0-t9` such that they stay correctly referenced in absolute time.

 ```python
 sac = SACTrace(nzyear=2000, nzjday=1, nzhour=0, nzmin=0, nzsec=0, nzmsec=0,